bxparks/rpn83p/USER_GUIDE.md

       British or Canadian imperial units
     - it'd be nice to support both types, if we can make the menu labels self-documenting and distinctive
-- user selectable integer size for `BASE` functions
-    - currently, binary, octal, hexadecimal routines are implemented internally using 32-bit unsigned numbers
-    - the user ought to be able to specify the integer size for those
-      operations: 8 bits, 16 bits, 32 bits, maybe 40 bits
-    - the app cannot support integer sizes higher than 46 bits because all integers must eventually be stored as TI-OS floating point numbers which support only 14 decimal digits, which corresonds to 46.5 bits
-    - the user-interface will be a challenge: for large integer sizes, the number of digits will no longer fit inside the 14-15 digits available on a single line.
-- Support more than 14 digits using `BASE 2`
+- Support more than 14 digits in `BIN` (base 2) mode
-    - The underlying integer representation is 32 bit, it would be nice to be able to display all of those digits.
-    - But this could be a difficult UI problem, because 32 digits will require 3 lines on the display, as each line currently can support only 14, maybe 15 digits.
+    - This is a difficult UI problem, because 32 digits will require 3 lines on the display, as each line currently can support only 14, maybe 15, digits.
 - system memory
     - Might be useful to expose some system status functions, like memory.
     - We can always drop into the TI-OS and use `2ND` `MEM` to get that